wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

 1. Click **Resource Groups** in the ribbon on the left side of the portal, and then click the resource group created for the Azure Function ("FunctionsLabResourceGroup") to open a blade for the resource group.
 When "Deploying" changes to "Succeeded," the Function App has been successfully deployed.

 	> Azure typically requires less than 30 seconds to create a Function App.
-Even so, you may have to refresh the page from time to time to see "Deploying" change to "Succeeded."
+You may have to click the browser's **Refresh** button every few seconds to update the deployment status.
+Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Successful deployment](Images/deployment-succeeded.png)